lmflaffitte/auto_moc/README.txt

 - A script was written to pipe GPS data through the USB serial port that runs on the rPi boot.

 Relay Control and Mapping
+The Sequent Microsystems 8Relay card has the following relays:

+Relay   Power    Connections     Function
+1       4A       COM, NO, NC     Fuel Pump (NC)
+2       4A       COM, NO, NC     Left Side LED Pods (NO) 3       8A       COM, NO         Right Side LED Pods (NO) 4       8A       COM, NO         Ditch Lights LED Pods (NO) 5       4A       COM, NO, NC     Bumper LED Pods (NO) 6       4A       COM, NO, NC     Rooftop LED (NO) - controls a 40A relay 7       8A       COM, NO         Water Pump and Purifier(NO) 8       8A       COM, NO         GRMS Radio

 Alarm System
 - Once the alarm is armed, a number of functions occur: